dampdigits/nasa-tv-live/README.md

 ## Usage

-Just head to [NASA TV](https://its-triple-s.github.io/nasa-tv-live/) to see the livestream.
+The webpage is published on GitHub.
+Just visit [NASA TV](https://its-triple-s.github.io/nasa-tv-live/) to see the livestream.

 ## License